 Pailas Marica (6b) Zone 8 – A good warm up with a great view of the town.

 The climbing is located very close to the small town of Cuyuja, which is about 3.5 hours directly east from Quito.
-From the Terminal Quitumbe, take the bus towards the town of Baeza.
-The town of Cuyuja is located about 20 minutes past the town of Papallacta.
+From the Terminal Quitumbe, take the bus towards the town of Baeza, though you get off the bus before it arrives there.
+For a reference point, the town of Cuyuja is located about 20 minutes past the town of Papallacta.
 The town is tiny, but luckily it is marked by a statue of a climber and the crag itself can be seen from the highway.

 It is possible to make it back to Quito the same day, though you’ll be arriving late.
 For that reason I would suggest staying for at least one night.
 If you are planning on staying, there are a few basic accommodations available in town.
 But note, this is not a tourist destination by any mean, so the options are limited.